History of the Maldives: Buddhist period

 Early scholars—like Bell, who resided in Sri Lanka for most of his life—have claimed that Buddhism came to the Maldives from Sri Lanka and that the ancient Maldivians followed Theravada Buddhism.
 Since then, new archaeological discoveries point to Mahayana and Vajrayana Buddhist influences as well, which are likely to have come to the islands straight from the Indian subcontinent.
 An urn discovered in Maalhos (the Ari Atoll) in the 1980s had a Vishvavajra inscribed with Protobengali script.
 This text was in the same script used in the ancient Buddhist centers of learning in Nalanda and Vikramashila.

 Later, in the mid-1980s, the Maldivian government allowed Norwegian explorer Thor Heyerdahl to excavate ancient sites.
 Heyerdahl studied the ancient mounds, or Havitta, found on many atolls.
 Some of his archaeological discoveries of stone figures and carvings from pre-Islamic civilisations are today exhibited in a side room of the small National Museum.
 Heyerdahl's research indicates that as early as 2,000 B.C., the Maldives were a part of the maritime trading routes of early Egyptian, Mesopotamian, and Indus Valley civilisations.

-In the National Museum, there is also a small porites stupa; on it, the directional Dhyani Buddhas (Jinas) were etched in its four cardinal points in the Mahayana tradition.
-Some coral blocks with fearsome heads of guardians also displayed Vajrayana Iconography.
-Additionally, Buddhist remains have been found in Minicoy Island, once part of a Maldivian kingdom, by the Archaeological Survey of India (ASI) in the latter half of the 20th century.
-Among these remains were a Buddha head and stone foundations of a Vihara.
+Writing in 1999, scholar Xavier Romero-Frias describes the National Museum in Male' as displaying two coral blocks with faces representing vighnāntakas, or Buddhist deities that ward off evil, and Romero-Frias argues this suggests the Indian influences on Maldivians.
+Additionally, Buddhist remains have been found in Minicoy Island, once part of a Maldivian kingdom, such as a Buddha head and stone foundations of a Vihara.
+The discovery of these relics strengthen the broad thesis that Buddhism was practiced in the islands from early in the first millennium A.D. to the years immediately before the conversion to Islam.
+Many Buddhist statues and relics from the pre-Islamic era exhibited at the National Museum were destroyed by a mob in 2012.